 [alexa] field in the content data model, Echo can parse the information on NBC.com and use that in its response.

-In the two years since we first starting working with NBC, we’ve built a relationship of trust.
+In the two years since we first started working with NBC, we’ve built a relationship of trust.
 As NBC’s digital presence grows, our team is helping them rely less and less on Drupal, making things less custom-fit and more reusable across platforms, finding ways to manage their content once and then present it everywhere.

 - Built the Drupal-powered API for The Tonight Show